ngregrichardson/clone-bot/README.md

 ✅ Duplicates the user's activity

-✅ Shadows their messages and reactions
+✅ Shadows the user's messages and reactions

 ## 📋 Usage